smartfog/fogflow/doc/en/source/scorpioIntegration.rst

 How to validate the entire workflow
 ================================================================================================

 **Step-1** Send subscription request  to the NGSI-LD broker and trigger FogFunction2 by using  `configration script`_.
-Before using the  we have need to change config.json as shown in the following figure .
+Before using the  configration script we have need to change config.json as shown in the following figure .

  .. figure:: figures/ScorpioIntegrationConfig1.png